ElementsProject/lightning/doc/lightning-close.7.md

 (option_will_fund), we prevent initiation of a mutual close unless this flag is passed in.
 Defaults to false.

-*feerange* is an optional array [ *min*, *max* ], indicating the minimum and maximum feerates to offer.  *slow* and *unilateral_close* are the defaults.
+*feerange* is an optional array [ *min*, *max* ], indicating the minimum and maximum feerates to offer: the peer will obey these if it supports the quick-close protocol.  *slow* and *unilateral_close* are the defaults.

 Rates are one of the strings *urgent* (aim for next block), *normal* (next 4 blocks or so) or *slow* (next 100 blocks or so) to use